curran/d3-component/README.md

 </div>
 ```

+For a full working example using the components above, see [Posts with d3-component](http://bl.ocks.org/curran/fc8f6989901628e2e79d6374849453ed).

 ### Containment

 Sometimes children components are not known in advance.
 This is often the case for components that serve as "boxes" that can contain arbitrary content, such as cards or dialogs.